Dict

 • given fruits dictionary as defined in the above code snippet, what do you think will happen when you use a, *b, c = fruits?

-• given nums = [1, 4, 6, 22, 3, 5, 4, 3, 6, 2, 1, 51, 3, 1], keep only first occurrences of a value from this list without changing the order of elements.
-You can do it with dict features presented so far.
+• given nums = [1, 4, 6, 22, 3, 5, 4, 3, 6, 2, 1, 51, 3, 1], keep only the first occurrences of a value from this list without changing the order of elements.
+You can do it with the dict features presented so far.
 [1, 4, 6, 22, 3, 5, 2, 51] should be the output.
-See Using dict to eliminate duplicates while retaining order if you are not able to solve it.

 Dict methods and operations

 The in operator checks if a key is present in the given dictionary.
-The keys() method returns all the keys and values() method returns all the values.
-These methods return a custom set-like object, but with insertion order maintained.
+The keys() method returns all the keys and the values() method returns all the values.
+These methods return a custom set-like object, but with the insertion order maintained.

 >>> marks = dict(Rahul=86, Ravi=92, Rohit=75, Rajan=79)